PhoenixTales/wiki.gothicarchive.org/locations.md

 - `monks used to live here`
 - `they worshipped a god who gave them the power to turn into animals`

-## Temple Of Sleeper
-- `in an uknown ancient temple, unchanged for 1000 years`
-- there is a dimensional portal to _Demon World_ that makes it possible to summon or banish an _arch demon_

-## Tymoris
-- region ruled by the _Lord of Tymoris_
-- contains or governs area called _Western Field_ ruled by _Burgrave Bergmar_ and containing _Royal Ore Mines_

 ## Sea
 - in the east from valley of the _Royal Ore Mines_
 - probably the _Sea of Myrtana_ / _Mirtanian Sea_